What is burning mouth?

 A metallic taste or bitter taste often occurs at the same time as the burning sensation.
 The feeling of a dry mouth sensation is commonly reported; however, an exam of the lining of the mouth almost always reveals normal saliva flow.
 At times, the burning pain may be very severe and lead to depression and anxiety from the chronic pain.

 What causes burning mouth?

 Research has revealed that there is a relationship between burning mouth and taste (gustatory) changes.
-Research has shown that many people with burning mouth have a loss of bitter taste buds at the tip of the tongue.
-So someone with normal taste for sweet, sour and salty has a reduced sensitivity for bitter taste.
-Here is the interesting part.
-The theory is that taste inhibits pain but when the ability to taste bitter is lost, pain fibers begin to "fire" spontaneously.
+Many people with burning mouth have a loss of bitter taste buds at the tip of the tongue.
+So someone with normal taste for sweet, sour, and salty has a reduced sensitivity for bitter taste.
+The theory is that taste inhibits pain, but when the ability to taste bitter is lost, pain fibers begin to "fire" spontaneously.
 This pain is felt as a burning sensation in the mouth.

-An infection in the mouth, a deficiency of vitamin B 12 l, folate or iron can mimic the sensation of burning mouth.
+An infection in the mouth, a deficiency of vitamin B 12, folate, or iron can mimic the sensation of burning mouth.